 Meta Robots Tag

-It’s a simple code that gives you the power to decide about what pages you want to hide from search engine crawlers and what pages you want them to index and look at.
+It’s an easy code that provides you the facility to make a decision about what pages you would like to cover from program crawlers and what pages you would like them to index an appearance at.

-Another function of the meta robots tag is that it tells search engine crawlers what links to follow and what links to stop with.
+Another function of the meta robots tag is that it tells program crawlers what links to follow and what links to prevent.

-Basically the meta robots tag can be cracked down to four main functions for the search engine crawlers:
+Basically, the meta robots tag are often cracked right down to four main functions for the program crawlers: